NASA-IMPACT/nncpp-cumulus-deploy/README.md

 ### Add provider, collection(s), and rule(s)
 For this project, the provider, collections, and rules defined in the `data/` directory were added to Cumulus using the Cumulus API and updated using the Cumulus dashboard.

-> caveat: Cumulus API PUT operations currently *merge* rather than replace objects so edits to remove a bad parameter name will not be reflected.
+> Caveat: Cumulus API PUT operations currently *merge* rather than replace objects so edits to remove a bad parameter name will not be reflected.
 The Cumululus dashboard handles works around this issue.
 If you must, the edit can be made directly in the DynamoDB console.